linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 $$ where  $\mathrm{PV}_{0,t_i}$  denotes the time 0 present value of a time  $t_i$  payment.

 Example 1.
-Suppose XYZ stock costs  $100 today and is expected to pay a$ 1.25 quarterly dividend, with the first coming 3 months from today and the last just prior to the delivery of the stock.
+Suppose XYZ stock costs  \$100 today and is expected to pay a\$ 1.25 quarterly dividend, with the first coming 3 months from today and the last just prior to the delivery of the stock.
 Suppose the annual continuously compounded risk-free rate is  $10\%$ .
 The quarterly continuously compounded rate is therefore  $2.5\%$ .
 A 1-year prepaid forward contract for the stock would cost

 $$
 F _ {0, 1} ^ {P} = \ 1 0 0 - \sum_ {i = 1} ^ {4} \ 1.
 2 5 e ^ {- 0.
 0 2 5 i} = \ 9 5.
 3 0